 This section is just a placeholder for now.
-It will be a short introducition 2-4 pages with a very short motivation for the CEPC project [1] and the workings of the CDR.
+It will be a short introduction 2-4 pages with a very short motivation for the CEPC project [2] and the workings of the CDR.
 We will define here the goals of the CDR and will already mention the connection between the different detector concepts.
 We will mention quickly some of the challenges and the future R&D program.
 We can also provide the short descriptions to the chapters in the CDR.
 There will be no subsections sections in this text.
+Each part below will be a short executive summary of the corresponding sections in the text.